Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 741 ferry routes in 68 countries.

 FAQ: Ferries to Portugal from Ireland

-Not there is not, there is however a direct ferry from Ireland to Spain.
-This ferry, the ferry from Rosslare to Bilbao is a direct crossing.
+Not there is not, there are however two direct ferries from Ireland to Spain.
+The most logical ferry for Portugal would be the ferry from Rosslare to Santander which is direct crossing from Ireland to Spain.
 An ideal start of your vacation / trip while enjoying all things on board of the British Ferries vessels.
-From Bilbao it's only a couple of hours driving to Portugal.
-Public Transport from Bilbao is a good alternative.
+From Santander it's only 6 hour drive to Porto, Portugal.
+Public Transport might be a good alternative.

 In summer / peak season you'll probably pay around €550 – €600 for 2 persons and a car on this trip to Portugal.
 So around £470 – £510 for a return trip of 2 persons with a cabin and a car.

-This would be the most direct one, so Rosslare – Bilbao.
-The alternatives, so traveling via either France or the UK to Spain will cost you a bit more time.
+This would be the most direct one, so Rosslare – Santander or Bilbao.
+The alternatives, so travelling via either France or the UK to Spain will cost you a bit more time.

 Ferry talk: Share your questions and opinions